Volatility report

 Summary

-The realized volatility estimators show an increasing trend over longer windows, indicating that market fluctuations have been more pronounced over extended periods.
-The volatility risk premium has been consistently positive, suggesting that the market's expected volatility is higher than the actual realized volatility.
-The Z-score for realized volatility is negative, indicating that current volatility levels are below the historical average.
+The realized volatility across different estimators and time windows shows a general increase with longer windows, indicating more stability over time.
+The Volatility Risk Premium has been consistently positive, suggesting that the market's expected volatility (VIX) is higher than the realized volatility.
+The negative Z-scores for realized volatility indicate that current volatility is below average, which aligns with the positive risk premium.
+This suggests a relatively calm market environment.

 Forecast